-Meet Manveer Kaur, the 27-year-old Wedding Planner, who has been a ‘head-turner’ on the events scene, since the past two years.
+Meet Manveer Kaur, the 27-year-old Wedding Planner, who has been a ‘head-turner’ on the events scene, for the past two years.
 I first chanced upon Manveer’s photograph when she was planning the wedding of Alesia Raut and Siddhanth Suryavanshi.
 When I met her last November at the wedding reception, I was fascinated by the manner in which she carried off the ‘head gear’.
 It was not until I saw her in different head gears in different photographs that I realized there was something more to it than what met the eye.

-I learnt that her ‘head gear’ was not a fashion statement, but her religious Turban, which as a Sikh, she is proud to wear and has decided to make it a daily habit since 2016.
+I learned that her ‘head gear’ was not a fashion statement, but her religious Turban, which as a Sikh, she is proud to wear and has decided to make a daily habit since 2016.
 However, Manveer, born into a Sikh family, did not wear it when she was growing up.

-Opening Doorz to her story, of how she now describes her Sikh history to strangers who stop and talk to her, how she was embarrassed the first day she wore it, with all eyes at Borivali station looking towards her and much more…
+Opening Doorz to her story, of how she now describes her Sikh history to strangers who stop and talk to her, how she was embarrassed the first day she wore it, with all eyes at Borivali station looking towards her, and much more…

 Manveer believes in being high on life with the many blessings God bestows on her daily.
 Like us, she also believes in Celebrating Life!